bhi-kimlab/neticspy/README.md

 Available rank aggregation methods are 'SUM', 'MEDIAN' and 'RRA'.

-Input files for differntially expressed genes and proteins are optional.
+Input files for differentially expressed genes and proteins are optional.

 ## References
 Dimitrakopoulos, Christos, et al. "Network-based integration of multi-omics data for prioritizing cancer genes." *Bioinformatics* 34.14 (2018): 2441-2448.